-In May your child's teacher will visit your child in their Early Years Establishment.
-You and your child will be invited to attend two afternoons in May/June where your child will be introduced to their class teacher, their classmates and their P7 Buddy.
+^{}Please note - times or dates may change.
+Please consult our communication channels and watch out for mail your child will be invited to attend two afternoons in May/June where your child will be introduced to their class teacher, their classmates and their P7 Buddy.
 Parents will have an opportunity to meet with Senior Leadership Team and discuss any concerns or raise any questions.
 Early Years Staff will provide information about your child's learning to ensure there is a seamless transition from Early Years Education to Primary School.